bbauska/W3Cx-5of5/README.md

   alt="Example: HTML, head and body." />
 </p>

-The tag is the notation between &lt; and &gt; signs and the element is the conceptual thing - like, I'm writing a heading. &quot;This is my first page&quot;.
+<p>The tag is the notation between &lt; and &gt; signs and the element is the
+conceptual thing - like, I'm writing a heading. &quot;This is my first page&quot;.
 This is a heading 1, and you&apos;ve got 6 levels for typing titles.
 And also very common, is a paragraph: &lt;p&gt;, &lt;/p&gt;, I typed the opening and closing tags.
 And I enter &quot;this is a paragraph&quot;.
 I write a subheading h2: &quot;My hobbies are:&quot;.
 Ok, you see that the size of headings <b>is</b> different here.
-And if, in the paragraph, if I go to the next line, this doesn&apos;t have an effect here.
+And if, in the paragraph, if I go to the next line, this doesn&apos;t have an effect here.</p>

-The only return to the next line I can do is, either write another paragraph inside the paragraph, or I can use another tag that is useful just for going to the next line without letting some space between paragraphs, it&apos;s called &lt;br&gt;.
-And &lt;br&gt; in that case, I can go to the next line.
+<p>The only return to the next line I can do is, either write another
+paragraph inside the paragraph, or I can use another tag that is useful just for going to the next line without letting some space between paragraphs, it&apos;s called &lt;br&gt;.
+And &lt;br&gt; in that case, I can go to the next line.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 57. example: html, head and body (47) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">